ministryofjustice/cloud-platform-terraform-s3-bucket/README.md

 #### Source bucket policy

-The source bucket must permit your IRSA role to "read" from its bucket explcitly.
+The source bucket must permit your IRSA role to "read" from its bucket explicitly.

-# retrieve IRSA rolearn using cloud-platform CLI and [jq](https://jqlang.github.io/jq/)
+First, retrieve the IRSA rolearn using cloud-platform CLI and [jq](https://jqlang.github.io/jq/)

 ```
 cloud-platform decode-secret -s cross-irsa-output | jq -r '.data.rolearn'